-OPM seeks applicants for the MSP Program with the capacity to provide affordable health insurance benefits in all States within the four-year phase-in period.
-If you are interested in becoming an MSP Issuer for the 2015 plan year, you must first submit a Notice of Intent to Apply (NOIA).
-OPM will provide you with information on how to access the 2015 application once you have submitted a NOIA.
+OPM seeks applicants for the MSP Program.
+If you are interested in becoming an MSP Issuer, you must first submit a Notice of Intent to Apply (NOIA).
+OPM will provide you with information on how to access the application once you have submitted a NOIA.

 To submit a NOIA, you can send an email to MSPPIssuer@opm.gov, stating your name; title; contact information, including telephone and email address; the name of your company; and the company’s address; or fill out the form below.

 Once OPM confirms that your submission represents a health insurance issuer or group of issuers with potential nationwide scope, we will contact you with instructions on how to access the online MSP Program Application Portal.

 A Notice of Intent to Apply is required in order to complete the Multi-State Plan Program Application for New Issuers.
 The U.S. Office of Personnel Management reserves the right to modify this application, as necessary, and to request additional information from applicants.